esimov/gobrot/README.md

 ### TODO

 - Generate various images with a single command
-- Find dynamically the regions where a deep zoom will emarge new mandelbrot sets
+- Find dynamically the regions where a deep zoom will emerge new mandelbrot sets

 ### Resources